AlexfongZL/Simple-D3-Bubble-Graph-Data-Visualisation/README.md

 # Data-Visualisation
+This repository contains the simple data visualisation I created using D3 library

+Read the distribution license at the top of the code in D3-Bubble-Graph.js

+This is my university's (Universiti Malaysia Sarawak) project, only to serve as an example.
+You MUST KNOW that I am not a D3 pro.
+I'm just experimenting with the new thing k... :D

-This repository contains the simple data visualisation I created using D3 library /* --> I'm really lazy to write my own license, so hence I copy from internet and modified it abit.
+/* --> I'm really lazy to write my own license, so hence I copy from internet and modified it abit.
       This is the link I visited to copy the  license --> http://dbad-license.org/ Please don't get irritated by it ;-)